-A 70/30 child custody schedule usually means 2 overnights visitation per week or, in more practical terms, 4 overnights per fortnight.
-Two nights out of every 7 is 29% visitation time, which makes it very close to a 70/30 percentage split.
+A 70 30 child custody schedule usually means 2 overnights visitation per week or, in more practical terms, 4 overnights per fortnight.
+Two nights out of every seven is 29% visitation time, which makes it close to a 70/30 percentage split.
+Often the percentage is almost exactly 70/30 once you factor in sharing of vacation days.

 About 70/30 Child Custody